tflori/verja/docs/usage.md

 For validating types (integer, boolean or even classes) often it is required to validate first and then filter.
 For example a numeric value: `$number = is_numeric($_POST['alpha']) ? (double)$_POST['alpha'] : 1;`.
-To allow this a filter can set `$validatedBy` to the validator he needs before.
-This causes the validator to be executed before the filter is used.
-If the validation fails no other filters or validators are executed cause the value could not be filtered.
+To allow this a filter can throw a `InvalidValue` exception or use the defined method `validate` to do so.
+This method executes the validator and throws if the value is not valid.
+The exception will be caught and no other filters or validators are executed because the value could not be filtered.

 For example you could write a filter for getting a `User` object: